 Durability of Tin Roofs

-There a number of good reasons to invest in a tin roof.
+There are several good reasons to invest in a tin roof.

 - Superior protection from hail